yt-project/yt/doc/source/developing/creating_frontend.rst

 How to add extra dependencies ?
 -------------------------------

+.. note:: This section covers the technical details of how optional runtime dependencies are implemented and used in yt.
+   If your frontend has specific or complicated dependencies other than yt's, we advise writing your frontend as an extension package :ref:`frontends-as-extensions`

 It is required that a specific target be added to ``pyproject.toml`` to define a list of additional requirements (even if empty), see :ref:`install-additional`.